Girls Matter

 Promise to bring print and online media in line with the principles of the broadcast watershed.

 Success.
-We've still got a long way to go but there's been real progress on this issue in the last two years.
+We've still got a long way to go but there's been real progress on this issue since the campaign began.

 After a lot of consultation and debate that we made sure girls were a part of, a new law was passed to make pornography websites ensure viewers are aged over 18 before they can access the content.
 This is referred to as age verification, and tackles an important element of a large issue - showing that decision-makers are really taking this call seriously.